eclipse/kuksa.val/kuksa-client/README.md

 # Path to root CA, needed if using TLS
 root_ca_path=../../kuksa.val/kuksa_certificates/CA.pem
 # Server name, typically only needed if accessing server by IP address like 127.0.0.1
-# and typically only if connection to KUKSA.val Databroker
+# and typically only if connection to KUKSA Databroker
-# If using KUKSA.val example certificates the names "Server" or "localhost" can be used.
+# If using KUKSA example certificates the names "Server" or "localhost" can be used.
 # tls_server_name=Server
 ```